mshakya/PiReT-OME/README.md

 `error.log`: any error are reported here.

 `samp2`: The name of this directory corresponds to sample name.
-Within this folder there are two subfolders:
+Within this folder there are two sub-folders:

 - `mapping_results`
     This folder contains reads mapped using *HISAT2* in following formats.
 If `splice_sites_gff.txt` is present, **HISAT2** aligns based on known splice sites (`splice_sites_gff.txt`).